The genocide of the Armenians

 Villageois kurdes dans le quartier arménien de Van.
 Empire ottoman, 1916

 Kurdish villagers in the Armenian quarter of Van.
-Ottoman Empire, 1916. © Photograph Aram Vrouyr.
+Ottoman Empire, 1916. © Photograph by Aram Vrouyr.
 Coll.
-Armenian History Museum.

 The terminology of the Unionists, describing the Armenians as "internal tumors", bears the imprint of their ideology of political doctrine inspired by Darwin’s theory on the evolution of species through natural selection and applied to man and social relations.
-With the help of the war, the project of turcisation of the Anatolian space turned into an enterprise of extermination of the Armenians, extended to other communities of Eastern Christians, including the Syriacs.
-The CUP manages to mobilize around it the notables of the provinces, the tribal leaders and the executives of the administration and the army, almost all members of the party.
+With the help of the war, the project to turcize the Anatolian area turned into an enterprise of extermination of the Armenians, extended to other communities of Eastern Christians, including the Syriacs.
+The CUP manages to mobilize around him provincial notables, tribal leaders and executives of the administration and the army, almost all members of the party.

-The military disaster of Sarıkamış on the Caucasus front in the face of the Russians, on 2 and 3 January 1915, certainly decided the Young Turkish Central Committee to compensate for these bitter setbacks by an even more radical internal policy towards the Armenians, with the support of the OS.
+The military disaster of Sarıkamış on the front of the Caucasus in the face of the Russians, on 2 and 3 January 1915, certainly decided the Young-Turkish Central Committee to compensate for these bitter setbacks by an even more radical domestic policy towards the Armenians, with the support of the OS.

-The Ottoman offensive on the Caucasian front is already accompanied by localized massacres along the border with Russia and Persia.
-The Armenian population of about twenty villages is massacred, including in Persian Azerbaijan, where Kurdish tribal leaders join contingents of the Ottoman army.
+The Ottoman offensive on the Caucasian front was already accompanied by localized massacres along the border with Russia and Persia.
+The Armenian population of about twenty villages was massacred, including in Persian Azerbaijan, where Kurdish tribal chiefs joined contingents of the Ottoman army.

 THE IMPLEMENTATION OF THE DESTRUCTION OF ARMENIANS